-- 4. Staging data from EUDAT to a local storage area in the EGI Cloud for performance and locality reasons, using authentication obtained in step 1 - data staging via GridFTP or HTTP - data discoverability via B2FIND - 5.
+- 4. Staging data from EUDAT to a local storage area in the EGI Cloud for performance and locality reasons, using authentication obtained in step 1 - data staging via GridFTP or HTTP (CDMI compliant) - data discoverability via B2FIND - 5.
 The user launches the computational job in the cloud - 6.
-Any intermediate result is shared with the public via the EUDAT B2DROP service (either results or inputs) - Final results are ingested back onto EUDAT for being preserved in the long term (B2SAFE, registered via PID) - 3.
+Any intermediate result is shared with the public via the EUDAT B2DROP service (either results or inputs) - 7.
+Final results are ingested back onto EUDAT for being preserved in the long term (B2SAFE, registered via PID) - 3.
 By members of the 'long-tail of science' platform developer team (CYFRONET, CNRS, SZTAKI, INFN Catania, Poznan and possibly others): a module about the use of the EGI long-tail platform, which is a mixed HTC-cloud VO with a User Registration Portal and with a DIRAC, WS-PGRADE, CSGF, QosCosGrid web environments for users to interact with the infrastructure.
 The module would guide the user through the process of - 1.
 Requesting access to the platform. - 2.
 Deciding about the environment to use for using the allocated capacity. - 3.
 Logging into the web environments to develop and use HTC/cloud applications. - 4.
 In case of an exhausted resource allocation grant, get in contact with the national user support team or move on directly to a domain-specific VO. - 4.
-By EGI and PRACE members (STFC, SURFsara): A module about security policy, procedures and interoperability solutions in the various e-infrastructures, with possible involvement of EUDAT.
-The content will be developed for a joint event that will be held in the autumn, then will be shared as a training module in the marketplace. - 5.
+By EGI and PRACE members (STFC, SURFsara): A module about security solutions and security interoperability solutions in the EGI and PRACE e-infrastructures. - 5.
 By CERN, CESNET, LIP, NIKHEF: Virtual Machine preparation and certification in the EGI Federated Cloud.
 The module will target those who prepare and those who endorse VM images for scientific/training purposes.
 The module will define the characteristics of 'secure' VM images, will teach how to prepare such images, and will demonstrate how to assess the security characteristics of such images. - 6.
 By CERN, CESNET, LIP, NIKHEF: Incident handling in the EGI Federated Cloud.
 The module will target the users and administrators of EGI Federated Cloud services and will train them about the processes and tools that are available to report security incidents and to respond to those incidents.